sait-lab/devops/Ansible Demo.md

 > - `~/.ansible.cfg` (in the home directory)
 > - `/etc/ansible/ansible.cfg`

+Use `ansible --version` command to see which `ansible.cfg` will be used.

 Ansible will process the above list and use the first file found, all others are ignored.

 ```shell